ArtiSG: Functional 3D Scene Graph Construction via Human-demonstrated Articulated Objects Manipulation: Abstract

 \section{Abstract}

-3D scene graphs have empowered robots with semantic understanding for navigation and planning, yet they often lack the functional information required for physical manipulation, particularly regarding articulated objects.
+3D scene graphs have empowered robots with semantic understanding for navigation and planning.
+However, current functional scene graphs primarily focus on static element detection, lacking the actionable kinematic information required for physical manipulation, particularly regarding articulated objects.
 Existing approaches for inferring articulation mechanisms from static observations are prone to visual ambiguity, while methods that estimate parameters from state changes typically rely on constrained settings such as fixed cameras and unobstructed views.
-Furthermore, fine-grained functional elements like small handles are frequently missed by general object detectors.
+Furthermore, inconspicuous functional elements like hidden handles are frequently missed by pure visual perception.
 To bridge this gap, we present ArtiSG, a framework that constructs functional 3D scene graphs by encoding human demonstrations into structured robotic memory.
-Our approach leverages a robust articulation data collection pipeline utilizing a portable setup to accurately estimate 6-DoF articulation trajectories and axes even under camera ego-motion.
-We integrate these kinematic priors into a hierarchical and open-vocabulary graph while utilizing interaction data to discover inconspicuous functional elements missed by visual perception.
+Our approach leverages a robust data collection pipeline utilizing a portable hardware setup to accurately track 6-DoF manipulation trajectories and estimate articulation axes, even under camera ego-motion.
+By integrating these kinematic priors into a hierarchical, open-vocabulary graph, our system not only models \textit{how} articulated objects move but also utilizes physical interaction data to discover implicit elements.
 Extensive real-world experiments demonstrate that ArtiSG significantly outperforms baselines in functional element recall and articulation estimation precision.
-Moreover, we show that the constructed graph serves as a reliable functional memory that effectively guides robots to perform language-directed manipulation tasks in real-world environments containing diverse articulated objects.
+Moreover, we show that the constructed graph serves as a reliable robotic memory, effectively guiding robots to perform language-directed manipulation tasks in real-world environments containing diverse articulated objects.